MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

 --- We used GCP Bucket for data storage and integrated it with our data version control system.
 It facilitates efficient data management.
-We created a trigger workflow in Cloud Build to build Docker images automatically.
+We created a trigger workflow in Cloud Build to build Docker images automatically and push them to the Container Registry.
 This automates the process, streamlines the deployment pipeline, and ensures consistency and reliability.
-Additionally, we deployed our FastAPI application for model inference using either Cloud Functions, which enables us to scale our API based on demand and ensure optimal performance.
+Additionally, we deployed our FastAPI and frontend application for model inference using Cloud Run Services, which enables us to scale our API based on demand and ensure optimal performance.
+For training we used Vertex AI, which gives granular control of machine ressources, and also Cloud Run Job, which is a serverless platform for running containerized jobs.

-Monitoring?
-Vertex Ai?
+Google Cloud Workflows
+Pub/Sub
+Audit Logging
+Eventarc API
+Logging
+IAM
+Finally, we used Cloud Monitoring to monitor the performance of our deployed model.

 **NOTE REVISIT** ---

 ### Question 18